lupasearch/sylius-plugin/README.md

 Also, you need to add the following environment variables to your `.env` file, the variables names may be different depending on your needs, but it should be the same as in the `lupasearch_sylius_lupasearch.yaml` file.

-## Usage

-This plugin provides LupaSearch service integration to Sylius projects.
-It offers several commands to synchronize your data with LupaSearch.

 ### Update Facets

 The `lupasearch:facets:update` command is used to synchronize your facets with LupaSearch.
 This command fetches all attributes and options from your Sylius project and sends them to LupaSearch as facets.